AhmedZein1996/scroll_highlight_text/README.md

   text: content,
 )

-To highlight and scroll to specific words within the text, you can use the TextScrollHighlightHelper.scrollToHighlightedText method.
+To highlight and scroll to specific words within the text, you can use the TextScrollHighlight.scrollToHighlightedText method.

 ## Example

+Here are small examples that show you how to use the API.

 import 'package:flutter/material.dart';
 import 'package:scroll_highlight_text/scroll_highlight_text.dart';